sagemath/p_group_cohomology/src/doc/source/index.rst

 Installation
 ------------

-Our cohomology package uses the `Small Groups <http://www-public.tu-bs.de:8080/~hubesche/small.html>`_ library of Hans Ulrich Besche, Bettina Eick and Eamonn O'Brien.
-Since 2018 it is distributed as a standard package for SageMath.
+The current version of our cohomology package is supposed to work both in the python-2 and python-3 versions of SageMath.
+As a runtime dependency, it relies on the `Small Groups <http://www-public.tu-bs.de:8080/~hubesche/small.html>`_ library of Hans Ulrich Besche, Bettina Eick and Eamonn O'Brien.
+Since this is a standard package for SageMath sind 2018, there is no special installation step needed to provide this dependeny.

-Prior to version 3.0, the cohomology package provided a copy of an old version of `MeatAxe <http://www.math.rwth-aachen.de/~MTX/>`_.
+Prior to version 3.0, the cohomology package comprised a copy of an old version of `MeatAxe <http://www.math.rwth-aachen.de/~MTX/>`_.
 Now, the package links against a MeatAxe fork, `SharedMeatAxe <https://users.fmi.uni-jena.de/~king/SharedMeatAxe/>`_.
 It is a build-time dependency and can be installed in Sage by doing